 Five Minnesota congressional election takeaways

-Craig notches her biggest win, Emmer cements ties with Trump, Klobuchar wins by her smallest margin.
+Angie Craig notches her biggest win, Tom Emmer cements ties with Trump, Amy Klobuchar wins by her smallest margin.

 Craig’s biggest win

 Craig’s big win was impressive for a presidential election year.
-During the 2020 presidential race, she beat GOP Tyler Kistner by just over two points and by over five points during the 2022 midterm elections.
+During the 2020 presidential race, she beat Republican Tyler Kistner by just over 2 points, and by over 5 points during the 2022 midterm elections.

 The moderate Democrat ran heavily on protecting abortion access, which she predicted in an interview before the election would be “even a stronger motivator this cycle than it was last.”
 Her victory against a Republican candidate who sits on the board of what Craig described as a crisis pregnancy center proved that abortion remains a potent issue in her district.